azibr3/bike-OOP-/README.md

-# Bike OOP Project
+# Bike Inventory — OOP

-## Project Goal
-Convert procedural Python code into Object-Oriented Programming (OOP).

-## Concepts Covered
-- Classes and Objects
-- Attributes and Methods
-- Encapsulation (private attributes and getters)

-## File Structure
-- `bike(procedural).py` — original procedural version
-- `bike(OOP).py` — refactored OOP version
+A Python project where I converted procedural code into Object-Oriented Programming, completed as part of the Satr Python Track.

-## What I Learned
+## What I practiced
-- How to identify a class from procedural code
-- How __init__ replaces a "create" function
+- Defining classes and creating objects
+- Using `__init__` to replace "create" functions
-- How methods replace standalone functions
+- Converting standalone functions into methods
-- How encapsulation protects data using __ and getters
+- Encapsulation with private attributes and getters

+## Tools
+- Python

+## About
+This project is part of the Satr Python Track.